DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-07-hiding-the-sex-disability-ethnicity-and-age-of-candidates-report.md

 We decided to look at data from the current recruitment cycle, to see the effect of showing the report only after a provider has received applications from 10 candidates.

-Analysis showed by the 15 December 2021, the report could be viewed by 63% of providers who had received at least one application.
+Analysis showed that by 15 December 2021, the report could be viewed by 63% of providers who had received at least one application.

 We intend to go ahead with showing the report after a provider receives applications from 10 candidates.
 We’ll review this at the end of the cycle by looking at when the report became available to each provider.